ploiu/landing-page/README.md

 # landing-page

-A simple, dependency-less, customizable web page for your browser to open up to
+A simple, dependency-less, customizable web page for your browser to open up to using Web Components.

 ## Features